USD ($)

-Network hardware devices are physical components in computer networks that facilitate communication and data transfer within a network.
-Different network devices like routers, switches, hubs, and modems ensure efficient connectivity.
+Network devices are the hardware components of computer networks that facilitate communication and data transfer within a network.
+Some of the network devices you must have heard of are- router, switches, hubs, etc.

 For aspiring network engineers or CCNA enthusiasts, we have also added the configuration techniques of some devices for Cisco technologies.
 Derived from our IT infrastructure courses, this article provides expert knowledge in simple language.

-A Network hardware device is a physical component in networking that connects different computers or other devices to a network, enabling communication between them.
+A Network device is a physical component that connects different computers or other devices to a network, maintaining the communication within a computer network.

-Network hardware devices manage network traffic and enhance the connectivity, performance, and security of a computer network.
+These devices are responsible for managing network traffic and enhancing the connectivity, performance, and security of a network.
 They enable seamless collaboration among internet-compatible devices, such as computers, printers, and servers.

 ● Transmit and receive data between connected devices to facilitate communication.